Bobbi Pineda PhD, OTR/L, CNT (she/her/hers)

 Download Curriculum Vitae

 Dr. Pineda’s research interests include investigating factors associated with cerebral alterations and adverse neurodevelopmental outcome in high risk newborn infants, specifically infants born prematurely.
 Early factors that can impede function and are being investigated include the environment (low stimulation environments as well as higher stimulation environments), stress, pain, medical complications and interventions, parenting, brain injury and prenatal exposures.
 Dr. Pineda has investigated the differences in language and sound exposure across different NICU room types (open ward compared to NICU private room) and investigated associations with brain structure and outcome.
 Dr. Pineda has also developed a sensory-based intervention, the Supporting and Enhancing NICU Sensory Experiences (SENSE) program, which is supported by current evidence and aims to engage parents in providing age-appropriate, positive sensory exposures to their infants each day of NICU hospitalization.
+Dr. Pineda has also developed the Neonatal Eating Outcome Assessment tool, which assesses the most important clinically and research-derived factors associated with feeding skills in preterm infants and can be used to improve the understanding of age appropriate feeding skills, improve early identification of feeding difficulties, and enable targeted interventions to preterm infants with eating problems.
 Other research interests include neurobehavioral assessment of preterm infants and early identification of developmental challenges, neonatal feeding, neurodevelopmental outcomes, empowering parents and early intervention services.

 Doctor of Philosophy (PhD)